Manishkmt/Welcome-to-my-GitHUb/README.md

 Here you can enjoy  new project of c/c++
 All the project are created by _._manish_._kmt_._

-This project of the game like guessung and search random number. you can olay this and really enjoy the game.
+This project of the game like guessung and search random number. you can play this and really enjoy the game.

 #include<stdio.h>
 #include<stdlib.h>